 Working in eCommerce since 2008, it’s always been natural for me to perform research and educate myself online before bigger personal purchase decisions.
 But in most cases, I still ended up in a physical store to touch and feel the product.
 Or so that I could instantly make a purchase when I made the final decision.

-Going through these current times, however, I shifted my purchase behaviour online—and both the numbers and the fact that delivery networks are under pressure, tell the story that many people are doing the same thing.
+Going through these current times, however, I shifted my purchase behavior online—and both the numbers and the fact that delivery networks are under pressure, tell the story that many people are doing the same thing.

 For me, this has happened quite naturally without further consideration.